How to Make a Simple Charcuterie Board

 Raisin rosemary crackers from Trader Joe's

 I love the selection of crackers at Trader Joe’s.
 On here I have my favorite Raisin Rosemary Crisps, as well as these Multigrain Pita Bit Crackers.
-I like to offer a couple kinds of crackers because some pair better with particular cheeses.
+I like to offer a couple of kinds of crackers because some pair better with particular cheeses.

 Fill up your charcuterie board with nuts